 Firstly, turn off the water supply to avoid any mishap.
 Then, remove any objects that might be obstructing the sink area.
 Use a non-abrasive cleaner and a soft cloth to wipe down the faucet, sink, and any crevices.
 Make sure to clean the handles and aerator as well.
 For tough stains or mineral buildup, use a vinegar solution and let it sit for a few minutes before wiping it off.
 Once the cleaning is complete and the area is dry, you can proceed with tightening the faucet under the sink.
 By doing this, you can ensure that the faucet functions better and remains in good condition for years to come.

-Related Post: Best Health Faucets for Clean and Hygienic Hands
+Related Post: Best Kitchen Sink Faucets for a Stylish and Functional Upgrade

 Applying New Parts to the Faucet